Amicus/end-dash/README.md

 EndDash is a bindings-aware client-side templating language built on top of valid HTML.

 At this point EndDash relies on Backbone or Backbone style objects for full funtionality.
-Please see the depndency section for me details.
+Please see the depndency section for further details.

 [Dependencies](#dependencies)